bert2/love-linq-hate-loops/README.md

 a.Dump();
 ```

-Of course, it's also possible to write clean code using `for` loops, as well it is possible to write dirty code using LINQ.
-However, one of the two promotes abstraction, modularization, and immutability more than the other.
-Guess which one I'm talking about.
+Of course, it's also possible to write clean code using `for` loops, as well as it is possible to write dirty code using LINQ.
+However, LINQ promotes abstraction, modularization, and immutability more than loops do.
+LINQ does this by taking power away from you and in the beginning it might feel you are programming with your hands tied to your back.
+But in the long run you will end up with code that is easier to maintain.

 Have you ever considered the level of abstraction loops offer?
 It's actually astonishingly low.
-In essence they are just syntactic sugar for a jump and a branch instruction which both wrap a couple more instructions.
+In essence they are just syntactic sugar for an increment and a branch instruction that both wrap the instructions of your loop body.
 Sure, it's efficient.
 But so is coding in assembly language.
+Because loops are so low-level, some people even say that [the `for` loop will be the new `goto`]( https://www.quora.com/Can-we-say-that-the-for-loop-will-be-the-new-goto-%E2%80%9D-given-the-increasing-popularity-of-functional-programming/answer/Tikhon-Jelvis?share=1&srid=3SJB).

-This lack of abstraction forces readers to carefully track state in order to understand what your loop is doing.
+The lack of abstraction of loops forces readers to carefully track state in order to understand what your loop is doing.
 One cannot immediately tell whether the loop is for instance filtering or mapping the input list (or maybe it's doing both operations at once).
 With LINQ operators intent becomes more explicit, because a `Where()` will always filter and a `Select()` will always map.

+The hard truth is though that most programmers, when given a problem that requires some kind of looping, will be fastest when coding it using `for`/`foreach` loops.
+I think that's because they already have an _abstract model_ of the problem in their heads and coding appears as the act of merely turning this model into _concrete instructions_.
+But that's where they are wrong.
+Because now it is up to the readers of their code to _reverse engineer_ that abstract model from a set of statements that really could do anything.

+This is were LINQ helps.
+Using LINQ forces you to stay in the abstract realm more than loops do and delegates the dirty business with concrete instructions to the compiler.

+In short: excessively relying on loops is like not writing tests.
+Sure, you will be faster now, but in the end your colleagues will hate you for it.

 <a name="1"></a>
 ## 1. The only acceptable `for` loop